LEAH AND RACHEL

 God promised Abraham he would be a father of many nations, not just of the one nation, Israel, but of “many nations” (Genesis 17:4).

 The Abrahamic blessing concerning the nations of the earth was brought forward in Jacob:

-And thy seed shall be as the dust of the earth, and thou shalt spread abroad to the west, and to the east, and to the north, and to the south: and in thee and in thy seed shall all the families of the earth be blessed.
+“Also your descendants shall be as the dust of the earth; you shall spread abroad to the west and the east, to the north and the south; and in you and in your seed all the families of the earth shall be blessed.
 (Genesis 28:14)

-. . . but truly his younger brother shall be greater than he, and his seed shall become a multitude of nations.
+But his father refused and said, “I know, my son, I know.
+He also shall become a people, and he also shall be great; but truly his younger brother shall be greater than he, and his descendants shall become a multitude of nations.”
 (Genesis 48:19)